dOrgTech/OpenRaise/docs/BondingCurve.md

 ### Regulatory Features

-- **KYC / Whitelisting** - DAOs may wish to ensure that bonding curve investments only come from KYC'ed ethereum addresses.
+- **KYC / Whitelisting** - Organizations may wish to ensure that bonding curve investments only come from KYC'ed ethereum addresses.
 The [TPL standard](https://tplprotocol.org/) designed by Open Zeppelin offers a standard to incorporate this functionality.

 ### Security Features